unimarkup/specification/README.md

 #### Footnotes

-Footnote content will be rendered at the end of the page before the footer content where the footnote is referenced.
-If the rendered document is a single page, footnotes are printed at the end of the rendered document.
-Each footnote has its own unique ID.
+Footnotes can be used to reference additional content that can only be rendered inside the `{@setFooter}` macro by accessing the list `{%footnotes}`.
+The `{%footnotes}` list contains all footnotes that have been referenced, since the last time footnotes were rendered inside the document.

+A footnote is referenced inside a paragraph with `[^^<footnote-id>]_`.
+The footnote definition can be given in the preamble or directly in the document using `_[^^<footnote-id>]` followed by one space and the footnote content.
+The in-document definition must be surrounded by blank lines, or by other footnote definitions.
+Multiple lines can be added by starting them with `_` followed by one space.

+**Note:** Each footnote must have its own unique ID.

 Footnotes are numbered automatically for the rendered output.
 The numbering scheme can be adapted in the preamble.
 It is possible to change between numerical or symbolic numbering and optionally set a header level at which the numbering is reset.